-As of December 31, 2022, there is no balance outstanding on our \$1.25 billion unsecured revolving credit facility and we had cash and cash equivalents of \$85.6 million.
-For the year ended 2022, the weighted average amount of borrowings outstanding on our revolving credit facility was \$80.3 million, and the weighted average interest rate, before amortization of debt fees, was 3.2%.
-We also have the capacity to issue up to \$452.0 million in common shares under the ATM program.
-We have \$275.0 million of debt maturing in 2023.
+As of December 31, 2023, we had cash and cash equivalents of \$250.8 million and no balance outstanding on our \$1.25 billion unsecured revolving credit facility.
+For the year ended 2023, the weighted average amount of borrowings outstanding on our revolving credit facility was \$44.7 million, and the weighted average interest rate, before amortization of debt fees, was 5.9%.
+We also have the capacity to issue up to \$312.1 million in common shares under the ATM program.

-Our overall capital requirements during 2023 will be impacted by the overall economic environment including impacts of inflation, supply chain issues, and a potential recession, as well as acquisition opportunities and the level and general timing of our redevelopment and development activities.
-We currently have development and redevelopment projects in various stages of construction with remaining costs of \$274 million.
+Our overall capital requirements during 2024 will be impacted by the overall economic environment including impacts of inflation, higher interest rates, and a potential recession, as well as acquisition opportunities and the level and general timing of our redevelopment and development activities.
+We currently have development and redevelopment projects in various stages of construction with remaining costs of \$250 million.
 We expect to incur the majority of those costs in the next two years.
-We expect overall capital costs to be at levels consistent with 2022 or slightly reduced as we complete current redevelopment projects, prepare vacant space for new tenants, and complete the current phase and start on the next phase of our larger mixed use development projects.
+We expect overall capital costs to be at levels slightly reduced from 2023 as we complete current redevelopment projects, prepare vacant space for new tenants, and complete the current phase and prepare for the next phase of our larger mixed use development projects.

 We believe cash flow from operations, the cash on our balance sheet, and our \$1.25 billion revolving credit facility will allow us to continue to operate our business in the short-term.
 Given our ability to access the capital markets, we also expect debt or equity to be available to us, although newly issued debt would likely be at higher interest rates than we currently have outstanding.
 We also have the ability to delay the timing of certain development and redevelopment projects as well as limit future acquisitions, reduce our operating expenditures, or re-evaluate our dividend policy.
 We expect these sources of liquidity and opportunities for operating flexibility to allow us to meet our financial obligations over the long term.
-While we have seen significant improvements from the initial negative impacts of the COVID-19 pandemic, it, along with the overall state of the economy continues to affect our overall business, and we expect it will continue to negatively impact our business in the short term.
-However, we intend to operate with and to maintain our long term commitment to a conservative capital structure that will allow us to maintain strong debt service coverage and fixed-charge coverage ratios as part of our commitment to investment-grade debt ratings.
+We intend to operate with and to maintain our long term commitment to a conservative capital structure that will allow us to maintain strong debt service coverage and fixed-charge coverage ratios as part of our commitment to investment-grade debt ratings.